Skip to main content

 "You were not unconscious."
 Many people believe a concussion requires loss of consciousness.
 It does not.
 You can sustain a concussion with only a brief period of confusion or disorientation.
 The insurance company will argue: "There was no loss of consciousness, so there was no brain injury."

 "Your symptoms are from stress or depression."
-The adjuster may attribute your cognitive difficulties, mood changes, and fatigue to the emotional stress of the accident or a pre-existing mental health condition rather than a brain injury.
+The adjuster may attribute your cognitive difficulties, mood changes, and fatigue to emotional stress or a pre-existing mental health condition rather than a brain injury.
 This is why having a neurologist or neuropsychologist connect your symptoms to the accident is so important.

 "You should have recovered by now."
 Insurance companies will cite the 2-to-4-week average recovery timeline for concussions and argue that any symptoms beyond that point are unrelated to the accident.
 This ignores the well-documented reality of post-concussion syndrome.

 "There is no objective evidence."
 Without abnormal imaging, the adjuster will argue that your symptoms are self-reported and unverifiable.
-Neuropsychological testing provides the objective, measurable evidence needed to counter this argument.
+Neuropsychological testing, vestibular testing, and polysomnography each produce the objective, measurable evidence needed to counter this argument.

 Protecting Your TBI Claim in NC

-- Ask about advanced imaging if standard CT and MRI are normal but symptoms persist -- DTI and SWI can detect damage that standard imaging misses
+4. Ask about advanced imaging if standard CT and MRI are normal

 Frequently Asked Questions